 Since the amount of recharge to the groundwater system exceeds the amount of water withdrawn from the system, the quantity of groundwater available for public water supply is expected to be more than adequate, both presently and into the future.
 Furthermore, any new developments within the jurisdiction of the County Department of Public Works are required to retain all storm water on site.
 This requirement ensures that storm water runoff emanating from such developments will go into the groundwater system as recharge.

-The County has been in contact with the New York City Department of Environmental Protection ("DEP") regarding its 2017 application to DEC to renew a permit to pump groundwater beneath the Borough of Queens.
+The County has been in contact with the New York City (the "City") Department of Environmental Protection ("DEP") regarding its pending 2017 application to DEC to renew a permit to pump groundwater beneath the Borough of Queens.
 The County has been coordinating with the DEP and the DEC to ensure that there are no adverse impacts to the Long Island aquifer system.
-The DEC has authorized a LI Ground Water Sustainability Study with the United State Geological Survey (USGS) to address the adequacy of the ground water system.
-This study includes drilling new monitoring wells as well as a detailed ground water modeling effort to provide guidance to water providers and managers.
+The DEC has authorized a Long Island Groundwater Sustainability Study with the United States Geological Survey (USGS) to address the adequacy of the groundwater system.
+USGS has installed groundwater monitoring wells in the southwest area of the County and southeast Queens as part of the study.
+Preliminary results indicate that the salt water front in various aquifer layers is closer to the mainland of the County and Queens than previously anticipated.
+This study includes a detailed groundwater modeling effort to provide guidance to water providers and managers.
+In addition, DEC has initiated an engineering study to evaluate the potential of transferring drinking water from the City's upstate reservoir systems using connections to the existing piping system in Queens near the County border.
+The County has not been involved in the formulation of the scope of work nor the analysis.

-APPENDIX H
+APPENDIX H NOTICE OF SALE